This topic is part of the FactCheck research project.

 Serious games, or gamification, refer to applications with a primary purpose beyond entertainment - such as teaching new skills, crowd-sourcing data, or engaging users with a system in new and innovative ways.
 Your task is to explore the use of serious games and gamification elements for FactCheck.
-First, you will identify which aspect(s) of FactCheck you would like to gamify, and then design and implement a prototypical serious game using a technology stack of your choice (e.g., as a progressive Web app) which allows the application to run on the Web and communicate with our APIs and databases.
+First, you will identify which aspect(s) of FactCheck you would like to gamify, and then design and implement a prototypical serious game using a technology stack of your choice (e.g., as a progressive Web app) that allows the application to run on the Web and communicate with our APIs and databases.

 Aspects you may gamify include…